 In September 1991, the ethnic Armenian majority of the Nagorno-Karabakh region formed the self-proclaimed Republic of Artsakh.

-On 18 October 1991, the Supreme Council of Azerbaijan adopted a Declaration of Independence.
+On October 18, 1991, the Supreme Council of Azerbaijan adopted a Declaration of Independence.

-In 1991, after Azerbaijan gained its independence from the Soviet Union, the first Baku International Film Festival East-West was held in Baku.
+In 1991, after Azerbaijan gained independence from the Soviet Union, the first Baku International Film Festival East-West was held in Baku.

 Since independence in 1991, the government has taken measures to preserve the environment of Azerbaijan.